henry2004y/VisAnaJulia/docs/src/man/examples.md

 ## Space data analysis

 In the [space](../../../space) folder, you can find scripts for comparing magnetic field with observations, cross polar cap potential analysis, diamagnetic current calculation, 1D data frequency analysis, minimum variance analysis, particle phase space distribution plots, cut plots near the X-line reconnection site, and static satellite analysis.

+## Plotting with Plots.jl (experimental)

+An experimental feature is implemented in [visual_plot.jl](../../../src/visual_plot.jl) for using user recipes in the Julia official plotting package.
+It is currently commented out in [visual_plot.jl](../../../src/VisAna.jl).
+The user recipe allows the plotting functions working on a custom type.
+I do not use `Plots.jl` simply because it's too slow and lacks many detailed controls.